-Audit and Risk Committee People, Culture and Rewards Committee Executive Committee Disbanded on 28 March 2022 Members Mr R E England (Chairman) Mr G J Connor Ms L M Heron Ms L M Heron (Chairman) Ms P F Carr Mr G J Connor Mr R A F England Ms P F Carr (Chairman) Mr G J Connor Mr V Borrello Composition The Committee must comprise: Only independent non-executive Directors; At least three members; Members who have an understanding of financial statements and general accounting principles; and At least one member who has financial experience.
+Audit and Risk Committee People, Culture and Rewards Committee Members Mr R E England (Chairman) Mr G J Connor Ms L M Heron Ms L M Heron (Chairman) Ms P F Carr Mr G J Connor Mr R A F England Composition The Committee must comprise: Only independent non-executive Directors; At least three members; Members who have an understanding of financial statements and general accounting principles; and At least one member who has financial experience.
 The Committee must comprise: Only non-executive Directors; The Chairman of the Board, At least three members; and A majority of independent non-executive Directors.
-The Committee must comprise: • At least three members and includes the Chairman, Deputy Chairman and the Chief Executive Officer.
 Responsibilities Reviewing all published financial accounts of the Company and discussion of the accounts with the external auditors and management prior to their submission to the Board for approval; Reviewing any changes in accounting policies or practices and subsequent effects on the financial accounts of the Company; Making recommendations to the Board on the appointment, performance and remuneration of the external auditor; Reviewing with management the terms of the external audit engagement to make recommendations to the Board; Reviewing the scope, plans and budget for, and overseeing the quality and effectiveness of, the internal audit function.
 Reviewing and assessing non-audit services to be provided by the external auditor; Monitoring and assessing the systems for internal compliance and control, legal compliance and risk management including cybersecurity and controls against fraud; Overseeing tax compliance and governance; and Reviewing the list of Committee tasks.
 Assisting the Board in the appointment, re-election and performance of Directors; Reviewing the composition and performance of the Board; Selecting and recommending the appointment of new Directors; Ensuring each new Director undertakes an induction program; Reviewing the composition of sub-Committees and submitting recommendations to the Board for changes to those Committees; Determining the remuneration and incentive framework for FSMA including all new and any proposed amendments to existing remuneration, retention, and termination policies and practices.
-Determining the remuneration framework for non-executive Directors, Managing Director and Senior Executives; Annually reviewing the remuneration conditions of employees not within the Senior Executive ranks; Reviewing the People and Culture plan for FSMA and reporting annually to the Board on the progress towards the objectives of the Plan; Reviewing employee Engagement Survey and Performance Appraisal results; and Reviewing the list of Committee tasks.
-To deal with issues that arise between Board meetings that require urgent consideration.
-The Committee is authorised to call a short notice Board meeting for the full Board to address any urgent issues.
+Determining the remuneration framework for non-executive Directors, Chief Executive Officer and Senior Executives; Annually reviewing the remuneration conditions of employees not within the Senior Executive ranks; Reviewing the People and Culture plan for FSMA and reporting annually to the Board on the progress towards the objectives of the Plan; Reviewing employee Engagement Survey and Performance Appraisal results; and Reviewing the list of Committee tasks.